fastai/fastpages/README.md

 # Welcome To `fastpages`

-> An easy to use blogging platform, with support for Jupyter notebooks, Word docs, and Markdown.
+> An easy to use blogging platform, with support for Jupyter notebooks, Word documents, and Markdown.

 ![](images/diagram.png)